top of page

 Remove them from your presence.

-Remember, God made crates to keep you from killing your dog, and your kid has a bedroom.
+Remember, God made crates to keep you from killing your dog, and your kid has a bedroom they can go to so they can see another day.
 Allow them to utilize it.
 Because you can't say/do something damaging to your bond if you're separated.
 Go to your respective corner until you're able to get ahold of your self.

 As a final thought in this much-longer-than-anticipated post: frustration is neither right nor wrong, it's just another emotion in the cacophony of emotions swirling in your noggin.
 You can't always choose what pops up, but if it's the wrong tool for the job, don't use it.